- What happened to "dorms"?

 Can I bring a bicycle to campus? | Back to top.

 Bicycles may be kept in rooms as long as both roommates agree.
 Bike racks are also located outside residence halls.
-All students bringing bicycles to campus are asked to register their bicycle with Campus Safety and Security.
+All students bringing bicycles to campus are asked to register their bicycle with Campus Safety.

 Are there laundry facilities on campus? | Back to top.

-We recommend that students having roommate problems inform their resident assistant (RA) who can mediate or refer them to a mediation coordinator.
-Residents are permitted to change rooms during the official room change period that will occur after the third week of classes each semester.
+We recommend that students having roommate concerns inform their resident assistant (RA) who can mediate or refer them to a professional staff member.
+Residents are permitted to change rooms during the official room change period that will occur during the third week of classes each semester.

 How do I insure my personal belongings? | Back to top.